How do I raise a dispute?

 If after requesting your deposit back and discussing the proposed deductions with your landlord you wish to raise a dispute you can do so with mydeposits.

-- Upload all your evidence (including request for deposit return, tenancy agreement , and if relevant photos, check in/out reports or rent statements)
+You will need to upload all your evidence (including request for deposit return, tenancy agreement, and if relevant dated photos, check in/out reports or rent statements)